vanditam07/RA2211003010060/README.md

-# 📦 Populating the Database with Dummy Data
+# Populating the Database with Dummy Data

-To facilitate **frontend development and testing**, a SQL script is provided to pre-populate your local database with a consistent set of mock data.
+A SQL script is provided to pre-populate your local database with a consistent set of mock data.
 This script inserts **Users, Projects, Teams, and Workspaces**, ensuring you have a ready-to-use environment right after setup.

 ---

-## ✅ Prerequisites

-Before running the script, ensure that:

-* PostgreSQL is installed and running (local machine or WSL).
-* The PostgreSQL service is active.
-* The `errgo` database has been created.
-* All Prisma migrations have been applied:

 ```bash
 npx prisma migrate dev
 ```

 ---

-## ⚙️ Step 1: Configure the Script
+## Configure the Script

 1. Open the script file: